 Explicit market participants can directly access the CMM to transmit explicit capacity requests.
+Also the allocation of cross-border capacity coming from IDAs are submitted to the system in form of explicit capacity request.

 2. Power transmission network

 The relevant characteristics of the power transmission network are made available to the CMM by means of configuration settings (delivery areas, market areas, NEMO hubs, borders, interconnectors, ramping constraints, virtual areas) and input data (capacity information).